 Tornadoes touch down in Oklahoma: Severe weather again affects numerous states: May 26, 2004

-CHASE VIDEO: Tracking tornadoes in Oklahoma: Storm Highway Video Clip
+EXPEDITION VIDEO: Tracking tornadoes in Oklahoma: Storm Highway Video Clip

 PAWNEE, OK - Severe thunderstorms once again pounded a large portion of the USA on Wednesday with large hail, high winds and tornadoes, from Oklahoma and Kansas to Kentucky and Tennessee.
-The following is a journal of the day's chase.
+The following is a journal of the day's expedition.
 Times (CDT) are approximate.
 Photos can be enlarged by clicking on each thumbnail image.

-Our refuge this week was at Dave Crowley's house in Tulsa, where we took advantage of the 'down days' to work on video and photos from our previous chases.
+Our refuge this week was at Dave Crowley's house in Tulsa, where we took advantage of the 'down days' to work on video and photos from our previous expeditions.
 The next good day looked to be sometime during the upcoming weekend, but on Wednesday, May 26, a curious setup for severe weather began to take shape along the dryline across central Oklahoma and southern Kansas.

 As the afternoon wore on, a target became clear and we (Dave, Justin Teague, Juan Herrera and I) headed north toward Kansas in Dave's Tahoe.
 A storm had already gone up west of Oklahoma City and was tornado warned.
 We felt that the same would soon be true further north.
-It was nice to be able to actually ride on a chase for a change, as I had been driving solo for the past four seasons on the Plains to the tune of over 40,000 miles total.
+It was nice to be able to actually ride on an expedition for a change, as I had been driving solo for the past four seasons on the Plains to the tune of over 40,000 miles total.

 We headed north and stopped in Nowata for a snack at Sonic while we waited for initiation.
 We saw a small cell pop up on radar near Enid, and within two scans the reflectivities had increased dramatically.
 Then the kicker came - the next lightning update suddenly went from zero lightning to a massive amount of strikes around the cell, more than 20 strikes in the past few minutes!
 It became clear that this was our storm, and it was time to head west to intercept.